 As an alternative, we also invite entrants to submit through our direct online submission platform, right here on the CIFF website.
-To submit through our Online Entry Form, click here, fill in the digital form completely, and pay the corresponding entry fee by credit card.
+To submit through our Online Entry Form, please click here.

 What's the deadline for submitting my film?

-All entries must be postmarked by December 10th, 2016, our extended deadline.
-Early submission discounts apply until November 30th, 2016 – please see our fee schedule on FilmFreeway, Withoutabox, or our Online Entry Form.
+All entries must be submitted completely by December 16, 2018, our extended deadline.
+Early submission discounts apply until November 30th, 2018 – please see our fee schedule on FilmFreeway, Withoutabox, or our Online Entry Form.